 Step 6: Select FAFSA Recipients

 Colleges need your FAFSA information to be able to award financial aid.
-You are required to list one school, but you can add up to 10.
-Some states have specific requirements for how you need to list schools on your FAFSA in order to be considered for state grant aid, and you can review those guidelines on the Federal Student Aid website.
-The colleges on your list will then use your FAFSA to determine both the type and amount of aid they’ll offer you upon acceptance.
+You must list one school, but you can add up to 10.
+Some states have specific requirements for how you list schools on your FAFSA to be considered for state grant aid, and you can review those guidelines on the Federal Student Aid website.
+The colleges on your list will use your FAFSA to determine the type and amount of aid they’ll offer you upon acceptance.

 Step 7: Sign and Submit the FAFSA

-One last thing: you must sign your FAFSA application using your FSA ID and hit “submit.”
-You’ll know you’ve successfully submitted your FAFSA once you’ve seen the confirmation page.
+You must sign your FAFSA application using your FSA ID.
+Once you’ve signed it, press submit!
+You’ll know you’ve successfully submitted your FAFSA when you see the confirmation page.
 You will also get an email confirmation of your submission.
-If you happen to have a sibling in college who is also a dependent, this confirmation page will allow you to transfer your parents’ info to their FAFSA as well.
+If you have a sibling in college who is also a dependent, this confirmation page will allow you to transfer your parents’ info to their FAFSA.
 Be sure that your parent(s) sign your FAFSA, too!

-If you’re ever stuck on anything FAFSA related, you are not alone!
-Be sure to seek help from your high school counselor, college admissions counselor, or your prospective college’s financial aid office.
+If you’re ever stuck on anything FAFSA-related, you can always ask your high school counselor, college admissions counselor, or your prospective college’s financial aid office for help.
 Good luck!